 John Fogerty Net Worth

 John Fogerty Net Worth: John Fogerty is an American musician, songwriter, and guitarist, best known as the lead singer and lead guitarist for the band Creedence Clearwater Revival (CCR).
-John Fogerty has a personal net worth of $70 million.
-Creedence Clearwater Revival became one of the most successful groups during the Vietnam War era and had many chart-topping singles.
+John Fogerty has a net worth of $90 million.
+Creedence Clearwater Revival became one of the most successful groups during the Vietnam War era and had many chart-topping singles including "Who'll Stop the Rain", "Fortunate Son" and "Proud Mary".
 After the disbanding of CCR, Fogerty pursued a successful solo career.
 To this day, Fogerty continues to release music as a solo artist and perform live.

 Early Life: John Cameron Fogerty was born on May 28th of 1945 in Berkeley, California.
 Raised in El Cerrito alongside four brothers by middle-class parents, John attended a Catholic school during his early years.
 The school was extremely strict, and John wet himself because he was not allowed to go to the bathroom during class.
 After one year, he switched to another school.
 By the time he was in fourth grade, his parents (whom Forgety claims were alcoholics) were divorced.